metacpan/prepan/README.md

 # How to start local server

-You can use plackup command to start local server.
-Please run below at PrePAN root directory.
+Execute the command below at PrePAN root directory:

 ```sh
 $ carton exec -- plackup
 ```

-You can access http://localhost:5000/ .
+You can access [http://localhost:5000/](http://localhost:5000/).
 Enjoy Hacking!!

 ## Local test setting